 “A Short Introduction” is intended for duplication and distribution to Anglicans who need to know about the Covenant but who do not have the time or inclination to wade through the flood of history and commentary available on this Web site and elsewhere.
 As the Revd.
 Dr. Lesley Fellows, Moderator of the No Anglican Covenant Coalition put it, “This brief, plain‐language explanation is intended to help ordinary Anglicans worldwide to understand what is being proposed.”

 “A Short Introduction” also attempts to give a more balanced view of the Covenant than is available elsewhere.
 As our Convenor for the Scottish Episcopal Church, the Revd.
 Canon Hugh Magee, has said, “Many people have complained that the official study material from the Anglican Communion Office has lacked balance and has failed to take seriously the concerns of Covenant critics.”

 Read the Coalition’s news release about “A Short Introduction.”
 A one-page version of the new handout is available as a PDF file for letter-size or A4 paper.
 An more attractive two-page version is also available as a PDF file for letter-size or A4 paper.

-Main pages of the No Anglican Covenant Web site allow visitors to search the site, go directly to our Comprehensive Unity blog, get help with site navigation, or translate the page into another language.
+Main pages of the No Anglican Covenant Web site allow visitors to search the site, go directly to our Comprehensive Unity blog, go to our Facebook page, get help with site navigation, or translate the page into another language.
 Look for these options at the top right of the page body, just under the menu bar.

 Last July, the Anglican Communion Web site added a page listing official adoptions and rejections of the Covenant.
 (Our own Background page is more comprehensive.)
 The page also includes an extensive list of comments on Covenant drafts from various churches, organizations, and individuals.
 The listing for this page on our Resources page is here.